Avatar

 The rotation of very-low-mass dwarfs tells us their angular momentum evolution.
 Stellar and substellar objects experience different phases of angular momentum evolution, which can be constrained using their rotational period (through photometric light curves) and projected rotational velocities (vsini) through high-resolution spectroscopy.
 In my local 20 pc 172 UCD vsini compilation, we found T dwarfs indeed have higher vsini compared to late-M and L dwarfs, indicating that the angular momentum is less loss toward old and field brown dwarfs (Hsu et al. 2021).

 Using 40 UCDs in young clusters in the APOGEE Survey, we (for the first time) combined precise photometric rotational periods and vsini, and examined the empirical projected radii (Rsini).
-We found the Rsini roughly follow the theoretical trend, but higher on average by ~25%, implying that the radius inflation issue extends to the ultracool dwarf regime (Hsu et al. 2024b).
+We found the Rsini roughly follow the theoretical trend, but higher on average by ~25% across different ages, implying that the radius inflation issue extends to the ultracool dwarf regime (Hsu et al. 2024b).

-More recently, I am working on a high-resolution spectroscopic survey to extract the gas giant planet using the Keck Planet Imager and Characterizer (KPIC; Mawet et al. 2017).
-The rotation (Wang et al. 2021) and abundances (Xuan et al. 2022) of gas exoplanets can provide us with their formation and evolution.
-HD 33632 Ab, a close-in (~20 au) directly imaged late-L brown dwarf companion (~46 Mjup) around its host F8V star.
+More recently, I am working on the high-resolution spectroscopic survey to extract the spins of giant exoplanets and very-low-mass objects using the Keck Planet Imager and Characterizer (KPIC; Mawet et al. 2017).
+The rotation and abundances of gas exoplanets can provide us with their formation and evolution.
+HD 33632 Ab, a close-in (~20 au) directly imaged late-L brown dwarf companion around its host star.
 In short, we measured its spin, RV, and abundances, and compared the literature spins at the population level.
 HD 33632 Ab exibits a fast rotation (which hinders our ability to detect possible methane but also favors disequilibrium chemistry), with its abundances consistent as the host star (Hsu et al. 2024a).
+I also led the first clear detection of CO and water in the atmosphere of the protoplanet PDS 70 b (Hsu et al. 2024c), which shows a C/O ratio similar to its host star, in contrast with a high C/O ratio of the gas disk probed by ALMA.
+This ruled out and confirmed some formation scenarios in the literature, check out my first exoplanet paper linked below!
 I am leading the full KPIC spin survey to critically analyze the spins of the very-low-mass objects and gas giant exoplanets.
 Stay tuned!